 When you use a wired connection, it avoids this problem.

 The Type of Content You Will Be Displaying

-Some businesses use their digital signage to display videos and other content that can be used over a long period of time.
-Perhaps their audience is constantly changing, so they don’t have to worry about their target customers seeing the same content twice.
+Some businesses display videos and other content that can be used over a long period of time.
+Perhaps audiences are constantly changing, so they don’t have to worry about their target customers seeing the same content twice.

 For more dynamic content that requires ongoing uploads, a wired connection will provide a more reliable option.
 A Wi-Fi connection may not be able to offer the same speed, which can result in blank or frozen screens.
 To provide reliable performance for information that’s constantly changing, and to get the best ROI on your digital signage, consider investing in wired LAN.